blackhacker09/Real-Weather/README.md

-# Real-time-weather-website
+# Real-time-weather-web app ☀️ ☁️ ☔ ❄️ 🌁

 # Live Demo : https://still-lowlands-68502.herokuapp.com/

-* This web app displays the live weathersun_behind_large_cloud data of any place you want to know!star_struck.
+* This web app displays the live weather of any place you want to know!star_struck.

 * It is created by using Node.js and Express.js